ILIAS-eLearning/ILIAS/docs/js/js-modules.md

 - The approach does not offer a solution for dependenc handling / management yet.
 All components access other services through the global `il` object.
 - ...?

-## Follow-Up
+## Roadmap

-This PR does not discuss a bundle strategy (or any kind of build process).
+- This PR does not discuss a **bundle strategy** (or any kind of build process).
 It should be a separate task to investigate the best level of bundling/minification on different levels to optimise performance.
 The suggested structure however could serve as a starting point for such an investigation.
+- `il` services as some kind of global service locator object.
+We may introduce a proper **DI container** instead together with guidelines on how to manage dependencies on the client side.